iLert/docs/rest-api/api-samples/sending-events-from-powershell.md

 # Sending events from PowerShell

-The code below creates a new alert event in iLert, which might \(depending on your alert sources configuration\) create an incident.
+The code below creates a new alert event in iLert, which might \(depending on your alert sources configuration\) create an alert.

 ```text
 $headers = New-Object "System.Collections.Generic.Dictionary[[String],[String]]"